-Jeff Zucker is the president of CNN Worldwide.
-In this role, he oversees CNN's 23 branded news and information businesses, including the U.S. television network, CNN International, HLN and CNN Digital.
+Jeff Zucker is the president of CNN Worldwide, a position he has held since January, 2013.
+He oversees CNN's 23 branded news and information businesses, including the U.S. television network, CNN International, HLN, CNN Digital, and Great Big Story (GBS).

 Zucker is the former president and CEO of NBC Universal.
 He spent more than two decades at NBC, assuming the top position in February 2007.
-He headed up the $16 billion global media and entertainment content company, which includes the NBC broadcast network, its news division and all of its cable entities, including MSNBC, CNBC, USA, Bravo, Oxygen and Syfy.
+He headed up the $16 billion global media and entertainment content company, which includes the NBC broadcast network, its news division and all of its cable entities (including MSNBC, CNBC, USA, Bravo, Oxygen and Syfy), Universal Pictures and Universal Theme Parks.

-Earlier, he had been president of the NBC Universal Television Group from May 2004, rising to chief executive officer of the NBC Universal Television Group in December 2005.
-Prior to that, he was president of the Entertainment, News & Cable Group since December 2003, and president of NBC Entertainment since December 2000.
+Earlier, he had been president of the NBC Universal Television Group from May 2004 and became chief executive officer of the NBC Universal Television Group in December 2005.
+Prior to that, he was president of NBC Entertainment from December 2000 until May 2004.

 Zucker was named executive producer of Today in January 1992 at age 26, which made him the youngest executive producer in the program's history.
 Concurrent with his role at Today, he served as executive producer of NBC Nightly News with Tom Brokaw in February and March 1993.